ArmynC/ArminC-Windows-Debloat/README.md

 <li>After everything is set, there is another thing to do.
 Toggle <b>RTX Video Super Resolution</b>, which is a technology that uses AI to upscale lower resolution video to near-native quality.

 VSR works by using the <i>Tensor Cores</i> to analyze each frame of the video and then reconstruct it at a higher resolution.
 This process is done in real-time, so there is no need to pre-render the video at a higher resolution.
-Some disadvantages of VSR include limited support in video players, potential compatibility issues with certain videos, and the possibility of introducing artifacts, especially during fast-moving scenes.</li>
+Some disadvantages of VSR include limited support in video players, potential compatibility issues with certain videos, and the possibility of introducing artefacts, especially during fast-moving scenes.</li>

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/rtx_vsr.png" width="40%" height="40%">